github-throwaway/ARL-Model-RL-Unsicherheit/README.md

 ## :gear: Installation

-Start a development environment in your browser by clicking the button below.

-### Local Installtion

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/github-throwaway/ARL-Model-RL-Unsicherheit)

+Start a development environment in your browser by clicking the button above.
+This gets you going quickly, but does not include a graphical output from the gym enironment.

+### Local Installation

 ```bash
 git clone https://github.com/github-throwaway/ARL-Model-RL-Unsicherheit.git